-The main feature of this Convenient Height toilet is, of course, the 20 inch toilet bowl height.
+The main feature of this Convenient Height toilet is, of course, the 20 inch toilet bowl height (including the seat the height will be 21″).
 But that’s not the only benefit of this tall toilet.
 To accommodate the extra bowl height, some changes to the bowl design has to happen.
 And these changes are well thought out so that it doesn’t compromise on performance and makes installation easy even for a replacement.

 In fact, it offers better benefits than a standard or comfort height toilet.

 Space Saving Super Tall Toilet?